Capture deferred errors in Go

 // CloseWithErrCapture closes closer, wraps any error with message from // fmt and args, and stores this in err. func CloseWithErrCapture (err *error , c io.Closer, formatstring , a ...any) { merr := errutil.MultiError{} merr.Add(*err) merr.Add(errors.Wrapf(c.Close(), format, a...)) *err = merr.Err() }

-Armed by Thanos, we'll replace the anonymous function with CloseWithErrCapture
+Armed by Thanos, we'll replace the anonymous function with CloseWithErrCapture.

 func populateFile () (errerror ) f, err := os.Open("foo.txt" , os.O_CREATE, 0o644)if err !=nil {return fmt.Errorf("open file: %w" , err) }err = writeInterestingData(f) defer runutil.CloseWithErrCapture(&err, f,"close file" )if err !=nil {return fmt.Errorf("write data: %w" , err) }return nil }